tn74/MTurkAnnotationTool/readme.md

   - Custom Qualifications
   - Anything that can be controlled with Amazon Boto API
 - Approve or Reject Turker's Work

+### How Do I Use It?
+1. Follow the installation procedures outlined below
+2. There are two ways you can use the program as given with ASCRIPT_begin.py
+	1. You can annotate a collection of independent and unconnected images
+	2. You can annotate a very large image that can be cut into custom size squares before being passed on to Turkers
+		- This method was developed to help annotate satellite images covering large swathes of territory for specific features Open ASCRIPT_begin.py and read the variable information at the head of the file for more information

 ### Dependencies (Tested With in Parenthesis):
 - Python 3.x (3.6)